 First, because triglycerides are not water-soluble, they must be emulsified (or combined with water) before you can digest them.

-Once triglycerides are emulsified, enzymes called lipases can break them down into their component parts: fatty acids, monoglycerides, and diglycerides.
+Once triglycerides are emulsified, enzymes called lipases can break them down into their parts: fatty acids, monoglycerides, and diglycerides.

 These smaller nutrients are then absorbed through the walls of the intestines into the bloodstream and the cells.